TooKennySupreme/DevSuiteSDK/samples/SimpleQT/Linux_ReadMe.txt

 - run.sh is a sample bash script to run the SimpleQt. (sudo ./run.sh)
   Note: User may need to do (chmod 777 run.sh) first.

-- sdat/xsdat file - are located in /DevSuite/sensor_data directories.
+- sdat/xsdat sensor data files - are located in "sensor_data" directory.
-  The sensor_data file contains the target sdat (or xsdat) files.

-- /DevSuite/apps_data - contains INI files for the different supported sensors.
+- INI setting files for the different supported sensors - are located in "apps_data" directory.

+- cdat files for Aptina Demo board kits - are located in "board_data' directory.

+Note:
+In Linux and MacOS, the default locations for above directories are in "../../data/".
+In Windows, the default locations for above directories are in MI_HOME path.